torstenboettjer/sandbox/README.md

 exec bash && source ./.bashrc
 ```

 Nix was introduced in [2003 by Eelco Dolstra](https://en.wikipedia.org/wiki/Nix_(package_manager)) to create a reliable system for software deployments.
 Configuration scripts trigger provisioning processes for systems that host modern containers and traditional enterprise applications.
-The language employed for system configurations and provisioning scripts allows engineers to manage dependencies on operating system level and the process composer enables them to orchestrate services on mutable hosts.
-The sandbox create configuration files for a system that runs as dedicated server or produce artifacts that run as a node in a distributed system.
+The language employed for system configuration allows engineers to manage dependencies on operating system level and the process composer enables them to orchestrate services on mutable hosts.
+Configuration files can be used to define dedicated server or produce artifacts that run as a node in a distributed system.

 ### Toolset